chandlergibbons/Postgres-Data-Engineering-Data-Analysis-Project/README.md

-For this assignement I designed tables to hold data in the CSVs, I then imported the CSVs into a SQL database.
+For this assignement I designed tables to hold datafor CSV's using an [ERD](https://www.quickdatabasediagrams.com), I then imported the CSVs into a Postgres database.